Table of Contents[Hide][Show]

 Stevia in Cooking

-I agree that it can have that weird taste, especially some of the powders, which is why I prefer the liquid extract.
+Certainly, for some people it can have that weird taste, especially some of the powders, which is why we prefer the liquid extract.

 It’s also important to remember that stevia is a lot stronger than sugar in regard to it’s sweetness, so the motto with using it is ‘less is more.’